shrekshao/webgpu-deferred-renderer/README.md

 ### Status

-This is now a basic working implementation of deferred renderer using WebGPU API.
+This is now a basic working implementation of deferred renderer using WebGPU API, with a tile-based light culling implementation powered by compute shader.

 I'm still doing cleaning, refactoring, fixing, etc. on the fly.

-Also I really want to do some tiled shading functionality which could demonstrate compute shader provided by WebGPU (not availble in WebGL).
-I'm not sure if I have enough time to implement this part.
-But you could definitely list this feature as a project action item.
-Some helpful webgpu compute shader material: [Get started with GPU Compute on the Web](https://developers.google.com/web/updates/2019/08/get-started-with-gpu-compute-on-the-web)

 I have it working on Mac 10.14.6 AMD, Chrome Canary (79.0.3941.0 (Official Build) canary (64-bit))